Home›Calculators›Chemistry›Dilution Factor Calculator

 Volume calculation from DF:

-Back-calculation of original concentration from measured diluted sample:
+Back-calculation of original concentration from a measured diluted sample:

-A 100 mg/mL antibody stock must be diluted to 0.5 mg/mL for an ELISA experiment:
+A 100 mg/mL antibody stock needs to be diluted to 0.5 mg/mL for an ELISA:

 - To prepare 1 mL of working solution: stock volume = 1 ÷ 200 = 5 µL; diluent = 995 µL PBS